The LG 34WK650 is a decent 34″ 2560×1080 75Hz IPS ultrawide monitor. However, there are better alternatives available for gaming and/or work.

-However, keep in mind that its screen resolution is only 2560×1080 which makes it unsuitable for work that involves a lot of reading and typing.
+However, its screen resolution is only 2560×1080, which makes it unsuitable for the type of work that requires a lot of screen space.

-For gaming, watching movies, and occasional web surfing, it’s simply awesome considering its price.
+For gaming, watching movies, and occasional web surfing, it will do just fine!

 The monitor also goes by the name LG 34BK650-W.

-The LG 34WK650 gaming monitor is based on LG’s AH-IPS panel which is factory-calibrated to cover over 99% of the sRGB color gamut using 8-bit color depth via dithering (6-bit + FRC).
-This ensures accurate, consistent, and vibrant colors.
+The LG 34WK650 gaming monitor is based on LG’s AH-IPS panel and it is factory-calibrated to cover 99% of the sRGB color space with 8-bit color depth support via dithering (6-bit + FRC).
+This ensures accurate, consistent and vibrant colors.